Abhishekcr448/Tiny-Hinglish-Chat-21M-Scripts/README.md

 - **GPU Usage**: $10 (for 4 hours of training on Vast.ai).
 - **Total Estimated Cost**: $25.

-   If I had avoided mistakes and unnecessary other models creation, the project could have been completed for $15–$20.
+   If I had avoided mistakes and unnecessary other model creation, the project could have been completed for $15–$20.

 ---